nodejs/node/README.md

 #### Nightly Releases
 <https://nodejs.org/download/nightly/>

-Release names are appeded a version string that includes the date (in UTC time) and the 10 first characters of the commit SHA at the HEAD of the release.
+Listed under their version string which includes their date (in UTC time) and the commit SHA at the HEAD of the release.

 #### API Documentation
 <https://nodejs.org/api/>